spencermt000/nfl-bdb-26-analytics/ai/AI-context.md

 Looking specifically at how the defender impacts the completion of a pass, the YAC production after a catch is made, and the overall EPA of the play.
 We also are looking at different characteristics of the defender's movement as a proxy for "difficulty".
 These characteristics include the total distance the defender covers, the rate of his movement, the difficulty and quantity of changes of direction he makes, and the deviation from an "ideal" pursuit/action path.

-# TO-DO
+# STATUS
-- rework and clean up the data processing scripts
+- all the data processing scripts are complete!
-	- dataframe C script is being worked on RN
-	- dataframe D script. what needs to change? or what can be improved?
-- NEXT UP
-  - begin work on the script to train/build the attention based adjacency matrix
+- the training DAG for training scripts train_yac_epa.py and train_completion.py is complete and working.
+- we need to adjust our framework though.

 # Decided-Upon